-106. The proponent must, when first becoming aware of a noncompliance with these conditions, or a plan required to be approved by the Minister under these conditions:
+"106.
+The proponent must, when first becoming aware of a non-compliance with these conditions, or a plan required to be approved by the Minister under these conditions:

-a) report the non-compliance and remedial action to the Department within five business days;
+- a) report the non-compliance and remedial action to the Department within five business days; and - b) bring the matter into compliance within a reasonable time frame specified in writing by the Department."

-b) bring the matter into compliance within a reasonable time frame specified in writing by the Department.
+In relation to condition 97 of the EPBC Approval, potential non-compliances with State environmental authorisations have resulted in notifications to the Queensland State environment regulator.
+As a result, incidents associated with the activities carried out under the EPBC Approval have been reported to the Department in accordance with the requirements of Condition 106.

-In relation to condition 97 of the EPBC approval, potential non-compliances with State environmental authorisations have resulted in notifications to the State environment Regulator.
-As a result, incidents associated with the activities carried out under the EPBC Approval have been reported to DOTE in accordance with the requirements of Condition 106.
+5. Amendments to plans - Condition 110(d)

-5. Amendments to plans - Condition 110(d) No amendments to plans have been identified as required to achieve compliance with the conditions of the EPBC Approval.
+No amendments to plans have been identified as required to achieve compliance with the conditions of the EPBC Approval.

-APPENDIX A - 2013 COMPLIANCE WITH CONDITIONS OF EPBC NO2008/4059 CSG FIELDS
+APPENDIX A - 2014 COMPLIANCE WITH CONDITIONS OF EPBC NO2008/4059 CSG FIELDS

-Condition 201 Project area The project area is the area illustrated in Figure 1, with the maximum gas field development area within petroleum tenures of 6,887 km2, being limited to the Santos GLNG Coal Seam Gas Field Reasonable Foreseeable Development Area (RFDA) within the following petroleum tenures (as they are at the date of the decision to which these conditions are attached): PLs 232-236 (Fairview) PLs 90-92 & 99-100 (Fairview) PLs 3-9 (Roma), 13 (Roma), 309 (previously PLA 250)3, 310 (previously PLA 251)1, 3, 2811, 2, 2821, 2 1 Under Application; 2 Previously Part of ATP 631P; 3 Previously part of ATP 336P Authorities to prospect ATPs 526P & 653P (Fairview) ATPs 526P & 653P (Fairview) PTs 526P & 653P (Fairview) The No2 Sar Fain Pro Infrastructure limits 2.
+Condition 2014 Compliance Status Project area 1.
+The project area is the area illustrated in Figure 1, with the maximum gas field development area within petroleum tenures of 6,887 km2, being limited to the Santos GLNG Coal Seam Gas Field Reasonable Foreseeable Development Area (RFDA) within the following petroleum tenures (as they are at the date of the decision to which these conditions are attached): Petroleum leases PLs 232-236 (Fairview) The project area as illustrated by Figure 1 of EPBC No2008/4059 CSG Fields has been included in the Santos GLNG Project Plan of Operations for the Upstream Project Areas. • PLs 90-92 & 99-100 (Fairview) • PLs 3-9 (Roma), 13 (Roma), 93 (Roma), 309 (previously PLA 250)3, 310 (previously PLA 251)1, 3, 2811, 2, 2821, 2 1 Under Application; 2 Previously Part of ATP 631P; 3 Previously part of ATP 336P Authorities to prospect • ATPs 526P & 653P (Fairview) • ATPs 526P & 653P (Fairview) • ATP 336 [Part] (Roma) Pipeline licences PPLs 76 & 92 (Fairview) Infrastructure limits 2.
 Impacts must be limited to a maximum of 2,650 production wells and impacts related to associated gas field development.
-The Sar Sha Constraints Planning and Field Development Protocol for Constraints Planning and Field Development 3.
+The limit of 2,650 wells has been further iterated in the Santos Plan of Operations for the Upstream Project Areas.
+Constraints Planning and Field Development Protocol for Constraints Planning and Field Development 3.
 Before the commencement of gas field development, the proponent must develop a Constraints Planning and Field Development Protocol (the Protocol).
-San 4.
-The Protocol must include and apply for the life of the project and include the principles of: a) avoiding direct and indirect adverse impacts on MNES; b) mitigating and managing direct and indirect impacts to minimise cumulative adverse impacts on MNES; c) active site remediation and rehabilitation of impacted areas to promote and maintain long-term recovery of MNES.
-Prot Dev DO The (file
+Santos submitted the CSG Fields Environmental Protocol for Constraints Planning and Field 4.
+The Protocol must include and apply for the life of the project and include the principles of: a) avoiding direct and indirect adverse impacts on MNES; Development September 2011 0020-GLNG-3-3.3-0063-DOC to the Department on 21 September 2011. b) mitigating and managing direct and indirect impacts to minimise cumulative adverse impacts on MNES; c) active site remediation and rehabilitation of impacted areas to promote and maintain long-term recovery of MNES.
+The Department approved the Protocol on 28 September 2011 (file reference: 2001/00841).